 Report for America

 WYPR is proud to be a host newsroom for a Report For America corps member.
-Sarah Y. Kim is now in her second year as a member of the WYPR news team.
-Under the direction and mentorship of our WYPR’s Executive Director News, Danyell Irby, Sarah has reported on various topics related to her beat, health and housing, such as “Mass Evictions May Be Maryland's Next Public Health Crisis” and “New Study Shows Exclusions of Blacks in Genomic Research.”
-She also brought her unique perspective to coverage of a vigil honoring the Asian-American victims of a hate crime in Atlanta.
-With the addition of Sarah to our newsroom, WYPR can continue efforts to reach diverse communities by providing the highest quality news and information to Maryland.
+Zshekinah Collier, WYPR’s second Report For America corps member.
+Under the direction and mentorship of our WYPR’s Executive Director News, Danyell Irby, Zshekinah covers education and in her short time here she has already reported on various topics such as hate crimes in schools, student debt, and learning loss related to the pandemic.
+With the addition of Zshekinah to our newsroom, WYPR can continue efforts to reach diverse communities by providing the highest quality news and information to Maryland.

 What is Report for America?

 Report for America is a national service program that places talented emerging journalists in local newsrooms to report on under-covered topics and communities.
 Launched in 2017, Report for America is creating a new, sustainable system that provides Americans with the information they need to improve their communities, hold powerful institutions accountable, and rebuild trust in the media.
 Report for America is an initiative of The GroundTruth Project, an award-winning nonprofit journalism organization with an established track record of training and supporting teams of emerging journalists around the world, including the recent launch of Report for the World in partnership with local newsrooms in India and Nigeria.
 With a mission to strengthen communities and our democracy through local journalism that is truthful, fearless, fair and smart, Report for America is taking on news deserts at scale.
 In 2021, they are deploying over 200 talented, service-oriented journalists to report on under-covered topics such as health, education, immigration, climate and justice.
 Corps members improve communities and hold powerful institutions accountable.